ibm-cloud-docs/cis/http-concepts.md

 ## HTTP/3
 {: #http-3}

 HTTP/3 enables fast, reliable, and secure connections.
-HTTP/3 encrypts internet transport by default using a protocol from Google called QUIC.
-Enable HTTP/3 via the Cloudflare Network app.
-Use the following methods to experiment with HTTP/3.
+HTTP/3 encrypts internet transport by default using QUIC, a protocol developed by Google.
+You can enable HTTP/3 through the Cloudflare Network application.
+The following methods show you how to experiment with HTTP/3.

 ### Using Google Chrome as your HTTP/3 client
 {: #chrome-client}

-To use Chrome to connect to your website over HTTP/3, first download and install the [latest Canary build](https://www.google.com/chrome/canary/){: external}.
+To connect to your website over HTTP/3 using Chrome, first download and install the [latest Chrome Canary build](https://www.google.com/chrome/canary/){: external}.
 Then, enable HTTP/3 support in Chrome Canary using the  `--enable-quic` and `--quic-version=h3-23` [command-line arguments](https://www.chromium.org/developers/how-tos/run-chromium-with-flags){: external}.

-After Chrome starts, type your domain in the address bar.
-Check the protocol version using the **Network** tab in Chrome’s Developer Tools.
-If `http2+quic/99` doesn’t appear in the **Protocol** column when connecting to your domain, try reloading the page.
+After Chrome starts, enter your domain in the address bar.
+To verify the protocol version, open Chrome’s Developer Tools and go to the **Network** tab.
+If `http2+quic/99` doesn’t appear in the **Protocol** column, try reloading the page.

 ### Using cURL
 {: #using-curl}

 The cURL command-line tool supports HTTP/3.
 [Download the latest version](https://github.com/curl/curl){: external} and follow [the instructions to enable HTTP/3 support](https://github.com/curl/curl/blob/master/docs/HTTP3.md#quiche-version){: external}.

 For macOS, use Homebrew to install cURL with HTTP/3 support: